SierraSoftworks/blog/src/posts/2013-12-06-highlighters.md

 features (like function names and escape sequences within strings).
 I can honestly say that doing so was an absolute pleasure, a testament to how well written the API for Prettify is.
 Something which I would have liked to see is a document detailing the exposed methods, and what each of their parameters is, thankfully I was able to figure this out by looking at the code and some of the other highlighters.
 In fact, from a developer perspective, the only issue
-I had with Prettify was that the build script did not work correctly on my Ubuntu box, a pitty since I would have loved to contribute my changes to the project.
+I had with Prettify was that the build script did not work correctly on my Ubuntu box, a pity since I would have loved to contribute my changes to the project.

 Integration of Prettify with Drupal was also somewhat painless, however not nearly as much so as GeSHi, particularly due to the way Prettify and
 Markdown on Drupal interact.
 The issue is that Markdown wraps code in *pre* tags, but doesn't provide any way to set CSS classes on these tags.